- Panel Repair & Replacement Without Welding - How To Instructions & DIY Guide

 depends on the area of the patch.
 If the patch is only 5” long by

 3” high then use a spacing of 3/4”, if the patch is larger then use the

 1” spacing.
 You will have to use your judgment on rivet placement

 when nearing edges or opposite corners.

-Use only aluminum rivets and patch panels on aluminum - steel rivets and patchpanels on steel.
+TECH TIP: Use only aluminum rivets and patch panels on aluminum - steel rivets and patchpanels on steel.

 After rivet pattern is laid out accurately, clamp the patch panel in place using supplied edge clamps and c-clamps if needed.
 Make sure to check for flush (level) positioning of panels using the straight edge as before.
 Start drilling the rivet holes, with a 1/8” bit, beginning in a corner using supplied blind holders in drilled holes to help secure panel.
 Once all holes are drilled, remove clamps and patch panels and deburr all holes; this will assure a flush repair in the end.

 Use the dimpling pliers to countersink (dimple) all holes in both the patch panel and the attachment area.
 If you’re not familiar with the dimpling pliers drill a few 1/8” holes on a scrap piece and practice to get the feel.
 After dimpling holes in small panels, you may have to straighten the edges.
 This can be done with hammer and dolly in the original panel, and a hammer and anvil on the patch panel.

 Once all holes are dimpled, install patch panel using the blind holders and test fit.
 Panel should be flush with the surrounding area and follow any contours on the original panel.
 If panel does not fit flush, the edges could be deformed, or the original panel holes may not be correctly dimpled.
 Straighten the edges as mentioned above or increase the depth of the dimpling tool, and reform lower or original panel dimples.